-The Maine Department of Environmental Protection and the US Environmental Protection Agency have approved our application for funds to improve Watchic Lake water quality by reducing polluted runoff into the lake.
+In late 2020, the Maine Department of Environmental Protection and the US Environmental Protection Agency approved our application for funds to improve Watchic Lake water quality by reducing polluted runoff into the lake.
 This is great news for the lake and for property owners wishing to leverage federal funds to improve their property.

 This matching grant is designed to support two town culvert improvements, three road association improvements, and about six residential property improvements.
 This grant encompasses work totaling $124,434, with Federal funds of $74,732, and matching funds/time of $49,802 coming from property owners and/or the WLA.
 The DEP is flexible on the exact projects and the exact work at each project.